How to Grow Mushrooms: Complete Guide to Cultivating Mushrooms Indoors

 Need Some Spores to Help You Grow Mushrooms?

 After reading up on how to grow mushrooms, you might find yourself now inspired to try out growing on your own at home!
-If you need some great mushroom spores, you can buy mushroom spores at Fungushead.
+If you need some great mushroom spores, you can buy mushroom spores at Fungushead or North Spore.
 They have a great variety of fungus friends to keep your mycology setup on point.

 Remember that there are laws restricting the cultivation of many types of psilocybe cubensis (or magic mushrooms) and that these varieties are only sold to mycologists.
 Be sure to check your local laws before attempting to buy mushroom spores.